allegro/blog/_posts/2021-04-09-python-logging.md

 ## Interesting and useful “side effect”

 Usually, it’s hard to distinguish log entries from various users.
-For example when you have error in your code and you find `IndexError`, you cannot be **really sure** to which request does it belong.
+For example when you have an error in your code and you find `IndexError`, you cannot be **really sure** to which request it belongs.

 Of course, you can guess, based on chronology and many other symptoms, but if you have many concurrent requests, then it’s hard or even impossible to associate `ERROR` log